aptech/docs/docs/CR-fonts.rst

 Purpose
 ----------------

 Loads fonts to be used in the graph.

-Note: this function is for the deprecated PQG graphics.
+..
+NOTE:: This function is for the deprecated PQG graphics.

 Format
 ----------------
 .. function:: fonts(str)

-    :param str:  The
-        following fonts are available:
+    :param str:  The following fonts are available:
     :type str: string or character vector containing the names of fonts to be used in the plot